+The American Academy of Pediatrics recommends that the efforts to train your baby to self-soothe may be initiated by three months of age (8).
+For a more personalized decision, you may consult a pediatrician and plan for your baby accordingly.
 You can try simple self-soothing techniques once your baby has turned about four months old.
 If you start too early, your baby might get fussier.
-If you do it right, your baby will learn to self-soothe in less than a month’s time.
+Though, if you do it right, your baby will learn to self-soothe in less than a month’s time.

 How To Teach A Baby To Self-Soothe?

 You can teach your little one to self-soothe in various ways.
 Do not rush.
-Take one step at a time and allow for your baby’s body and mind to learn and adapt to the new skill.
-Slowly progress from having to hold, rock, swing and co-sleep with your baby to putting her to sleep through self-soothing.
+Take one step at a time and allow your baby’s body and mind to learn and adapt to the new skills.
+Slowly progress from having to hold, rock, swing, and co-sleep with your baby to putting your baby to sleep through self-soothing.
 The power of the technique lies in taking one step at a time.

 Step 1: Prepare yourself to be ready to let go.
-This is perhaps the most difficult step for you as a mother.
+This is perhaps the most difficult step for you as a parent.

-Step 2: When you are ready to teach her to sleep on her own, put her down a bit earlier than usual; just a minute or two before she falls into a deep slumber in your arms.
+Step 2: When you are ready to teach self-soothing, put your baby down a bit earlier than usual; just a minute or two before the baby falls into a deep slumber in your arms.

-Step 3: Gradually advance the stage at which you put her down: from asleep to half asleep and then finally when she is still awake.
+Step 3: Gradually advance the stage at which you put your baby down: from asleep to half asleep and then finally, when the baby is still awake.
 You should be patient and keep trying it several nights until your baby is ready.
-Your baby will sense your intention and plop into sleep on her own!
+Eventually, your baby will sense your intention and plop into sleep on their own!

 Choose a toy or a blanket, which brings a smile on the baby’s face.
 Train your baby to use it as a soother.